 - Present your latest projects, achievements and approaches and let your fellow participants learn from you.

-The Global Festival of Action for Sustainable Development is hosted by the UN SDG Action Campaign.
-The first edition in 2017 was implemented in partnership with a wide array of organizations.
+The Global Festival of Action for Sustainable Development is hosted with the support of a wide array of organizations.

-The UN SDG Action Campaign is committed to working with many organizations from different regions and sectors to produce an event that is dynamic and innovative, and built on the best knowledge and experience.
+The UN SDG Action Campaign is committed to working with many partners from different regions and sectors to produce an event that is dynamic, innovative and built on the best knowledge and experience.
 Take a look at our partners for the 2018 edition.

 Credit for photographs featured throughout the website from the 2017 Festival: photothek/Ina Fassbender